Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

     }
     ```

-3. Change **example.com** to the new URL.

-4. If the website is using SSL, add the trusted Root CA to the certs path.
+1. Update the sample to use a different root CA certificate, if necessary:
-     1. Put the trusted root CA cert in the certs/ folder (and optionally remove the existing DigiCert Global Root CA cert).
+     1. Put the trusted root CA certificate in the certs/ folder (and optionally remove the existing DigiCert Global Root CA certificate).
-     1. Update line 12 of CMakeLists.txt to include the new trusted root CA cert in the imagepackage, instead of the DigiCert Global Root CA cert.
+     1. Update line 12 of CMakeLists.txt to include the new trusted root CA certificate in the image package, instead of the DigiCert Global Root CA certificate.
-     1. Update line 159 of main.c to point to the new trusted root CA cert.
+     1. Update line 159 of main.c to point to the new trusted root CA certificate.

 ## Build and run the sample